 The idea behind the scheme is to give card users support when they go shopping, monitoring the behaviour of stores towards card users and helping out when problems arise.

-If you are either an Azure Card user or would like to volunteer as a buddy please contact us with the days, times and places you will be regularly available.
+If you are either an Aspen Card user or would like to volunteer as a buddy please contact us with the days, times and places you will be regularly available.
 We will try to pair people up as best we can (based on location in Glasgow) and then introduce you to each other (in person if you prefer).
 Please email us at firstname.lastname@example.org.